winterdouglas/elevator-react/README.md

 | Dark                                                         | Light                                                         |
 | ------------------------------------------------------------ | ------------------------------------------------------------- |
 | ![Screenshot of the app in dark mode](/screenshots/dark.png) | ![Screenshot of the app in dark mode](/screenshots/light.png) |

+## About

+This project uses many great open-source tools, including but not limited to:

+- Favicon: "Cityscape At Dusk" from https://twemoji.twitter.com - [LICENSE](https://github.com/twitter/twemoji/blob/master/LICENSE-GRAPHICS)